szemod/DockerMonitor-DockerVersion/README.md

    - Save the settings to configure the connection to your Docker host.
    - After a successful setup, you will be redirected to the login page.

-## Login to the Dashboard
+5. **Login to the Dashboard:**

-Use the SSH Username and SSH Password provided during setup to log in.
+   - Use the SSH Username and SSH Password provided during setup to log in.
-Once authenticated, you can access real-time Docker container statistics via the web dashboard.
+   - Once authenticated, you can access real-time Docker container statistics via the web dashboard.
+   - On the Login page, you can change the SSH Host, SSH Username, and SSH Password at any time, and you can connect to any HOST of your choice.

 ## Repository Structure